bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:12 PM CT, April 03</p>
+<p class="updated_time"> Latest data: 05:36 PM CT, April 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 75°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 7° *colder* than today.
+Tomorrow is expected to be 8° *colder* than today.

 Currently:

-- 74°
+- 73°
-- Mostly Clear
+- Breezy and Partly Cloudy
-- 80% humidity
+- 81% humidity
 - 10 mph wind
-- 31% cloud cover
+- 39% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.2 inches of rain expected in the next 48 hours
+- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>